wjz224/BuzzMedia/README.md

 U1: As an Admin I want to edit the database directly because I need to update and maintain it.
 (Manual test)

-U2: As an Admin I want to add/drop tables for maintenance purposes
+U2: As an Admin I want to add/drop tables for maintenance purposes.
+(Manual test)

+U3: As an Admin I want to manage new columns because I want to maintain parts of the database data.
+(Manual Test)

+U4: As an Admin  I want to manage new tables because I want to maintain the database as a whole.
+(Manual Test)

-U3: As a User I want to like and unlike posts so I can show support for the posts I like.
+U5: As an Authenticated User I want to like and unlike posts so I can show support for the posts I like.
 (Automatic test)

-U4: As a User I want to post text so I can share my ideas to others.
+U6: As an Authenticated User I want to post text so I can share my ideas to others.
+(Automatic test)

+U7: As an Authenticated user  I want to post things because I enjoy sharing ideas.
+(Automatic test)

+U8: As an Authenticated user  I want to like posts because I want to interact with other idea creators.
+(Automatic test)

+U9: As an Authenticated user  I want to be able to delete my own posts because I may not like my old posts.
+(Automatic test)

+U10: As an Authenticated user  I want to edit my own posts because I may have typos on my posts.
 (Automatic test)

 ## Routes
 - __Get__: returns one entity from the table